Team AckoOct 18, 2022

-As per the Insurance Regulatory and Development Authority (IRDAI), the insurance company should bear at least 50% of the cost associated with the pre-medical check-up.
-But the majority of health insurance companies bear the entire expense of such tests, especially if they are done at an enlisted diagnostic center, to whom the insurer will pay an agreed rate upon the completion of check-up.
+As per the Insurance Regulatory and Development Authority (IRDAI)directive, the insurance company should bear at least 50% of the cost associated with the pre-medical checkup.
+But the majority of health insurance companies bear the entire expense of such tests, especially if they are done at an enlisted diagnostic centre, to whom the insurer will pay an agreed rate upon the completion of the checkup.

-What happens after the Pre-Policy Medical Check-up (PPMC), is dependent on the test results.
-Basically, the results will be reviewed by the insurer to decide whether to grant or deny the insurance policy.
-Below is a list of procedures according to what the medical test results show:
+What happens after the Pre-Policy Medical Check-up depends on the test results.
+The results will be reviewed by the insurer to decide whether to grant or deny the insurance policy.
+Below is a list of procedures according to medical test results.

-If your test results are negative for any medical illness, the health insurer will accept the coverage and inform the policyholder.
+If the results of your pre-medical test for health insurance are negative for any medical illness, the health insurer will accept the coverage and inform the policyholder.

-If an illness is detected in the check-up, the insurer may grant the coverage under the condition that the policyholder pays a higher premium amount according to his/her age and the severity of illness.
+If an illness is detected in the checkup, the insurer may grant coverage provided the policyholder pays a higher premium according to their age and severity of the illness.

-Let’s revisit the important facts to brush off the fear of Pre-Policy Medical Check-ups and enjoy the best coverage according to your needs:
+Let’s revisit the critical facts to brush off the fear of Pre-policy Medical Check-ups and avail of the best coverage according to your needs.